shazChaudhry/terraform-eks/README.md

+## This is work in progress

-## This example has been taken from: https://learn.hashicorp.com/terraform/aws/eks-intro
+This example has been taken from: https://learn.hashicorp.com/terraform/aws/eks-intro

 ## Prerequisites
 - Ensure that a .pem key is available under: "~/.ssh/" on the host dev machine.
 In my case it is called personal.pem